-If you have recently made some lifestyle changes to improve your health and want to stay motivated, these seven steps can help you stay motivated:
+If you are looking to make some lifestyle changes to improve your health and want to get (and stay) motivated, you’ve chosen a worthy cause!
+No matter which habit you’ve chosen to take on, I’ve found these seven steps can help keep motivation strong:

-1. Know Your Motivation and Have a Clear Vision of Your Goal
+1. Have a Clear Vision of Your Goal and Your “Why”

 This seems very common sense but rarely is.
 Know the exact reason you are making changes to your life and have a clear vision of what you want to accomplish in the end.